 Rogue Advocates maintains a comprehensive land use tracking program in Jackson and Josephine counties.
-We monitor land use proposals at the city and county level in our area of concern, and when any proposal raises concerns pertinent to our organization's public interest mission, we take the appropriate level of action to address these concerns.
+We monitor land use proposals at the city and county levels, and when any proposal raises concerns pertinent to our organization’s public interest mission, we take the appropriate level of action to address these concerns.

 The mission of Rogue Advocates is to advocate for a more livable and sustainable Rogue Valley through responsible land use.
 To that end, our land use tracking focuses on land use proposals that raise livability and sustainability concerns.
 Specifically we monitor proposals that have a strong likelihood to:

-- Negatively impact water quality or water quantity; and
+- Negatively impact water quality or water quantity

 - Harm habitat for critical species